 Vaux-Borset, Warnant-Dreye and Vieux-Waleffe have retained a more rural character with the Toultia and Narméa valleys.
 The villages of Warnant and Vieux-Waleffe are villages of character that have preserved a homogeneous architecture, a reflection of Ancien Régime society.
 Warnant, one of the most beautiful villages in Hesbaye, groups together a series of abbey and aristocratic farms dominated by the Château d’Oultremont on a roadway with a circular layout.

-Industry was also quite a feature here in the 19th century.
-Coal was mined in Villers-le-Bouillet at the hamlet of Halbosart and marl at Vaux-Borset.
-Agro-food industries such as the flour mill and grinding mill were also set up in Warnant.
-They complemented the dominant activity in the area: agriculture.
+Industry also occupied quite a few hands in the 19th century.
+Coal was mined at Villers-le-Bouillet in the hamlet of Halbosart, and marl at Vaux-Borset.
+Food industries such as milling and grating were established in Warnant.
+They complemented the dominant activity: agriculture.